curtisblackwell/steak_sauce/README.md

 ### Example Usage

-I'm using this to convert Matrix {row_count}s to letters on a personal project cataloguing my vinyl records (Side A, Side B, etc.).
+I'm using this to convert Matrix `{row_count}`s to letters on a personal project cataloguing my vinyl records (Side A, Side B, etc.).

 Thanks
 ------